Research

 Teaching and Supervisions

-SAN3: Anthropological Theory and Methods: Schools of Anthropological Theory
+SAN3: Anthropological theory and methods: Schools of Anthropological Theory

-SAN8: Anthropology and Development: Anthropology and Poverty
+SAN8: Development, poverty and social justice: Anthropology and Poverty